South-Schools-Tech-Team/airbyte/README.md

 - **Components:**

   - **Airbyte-prod**: The existing production instance of Airbyte.
-  - **Database**: The primary database connected to `airbyte-prod`, responsible for storing configuration and data.
+  - **Database**: The primary database is the default database provided by airbyte (airbyte-db container), responsible for storing configuration and data.

 - **Architecture Overview:**
-  - This version depicts a single production instance (`airbyte-prod`) directly connected to a database.
+  - This version depicts a single production instance (`airbyte-prod`).
+The airbyte server and its database sit on the same server in different docker container.
 It represents the initial state of the deployment, where no additional backup or replication mechanisms are in place.

 ---